 with Claudia Myers

-When we think of great films, we often think of memorable characters.
+What makes a character memorable?
 You can have a perfectly designed plot but without a compelling protagonist to anchor the story, the script will feel mechanical.
 The question is how can we go about creating complex characters that hook us into a story and don’t let us go.
 Fundamentally, how do we create characters others will care about it?

 This workshop will answer these questions with practical suggestions and provide a concrete approach to designing an engaging character.
 We will also discuss the difference between character and characterization, and archetypes vs. stereotypes.
 Time permitting we will conclude with some individual writing exercises that will allow us to test our own preconceptions about character.